Philadelphia cityscape

 As urbanization rapidly increases, city life is becoming a reality for an ever-growing share of the global population.
 While cities can create opportunities for health, urban living can also adversely impact the health and wellness of communities.

-Urban areas provide the opportunity to understand how places affect health and to also apply what we learn to promote action and protect the health of more people living in urban communities.
-Drexel's Urban Health Collaborative (UHC) aims to understand and improve urban health, beginning with engagement, both locally and globally.
-To achieve this goal, the UHC works to:
+Drexel University's Urban Health Collaborative (UHC) in Philadelphia, PA, aims to understand and improve urban health, beginning with engagement locally and globally.
+To achieve this goal, our team of researchers at the UHC works to:

 Health issues faced by city residents have grown beyond traditional urban health concerns to include: